pub struct Uart { /* private fields */ }Expand description

 software flow control, parsing incoming XON/XOFF control characters

-, and sending XON/XOFF when needed using
+received with read, and sending XON/XOFF when needed using

 sourcepub fn hardware_flow_control(&self) -> bool